 - Mail functionality is also provided by SeaMonkey (formerly Mozilla) and Opera

-- ZoneAlarm Free Firewall – Protects outbound/inbound connections, stealths your computer.
+- ZoneAlarm Free Firewall – Protects outbound/inbound connections, and stealths your computer.

 CD/DVD Burning Functionality